qfpl/blog/content/drafts/sv-1.0.md

 project: sv
 ---

-`sv`, a CSV library for Haskell by QFPL, was released over four months ago.
+`sv`, a CSV library for Haskell by the Queensland Functional Programming Lab, was released over four months ago.
 Since then, we've had feedback on what potential users want from the library, and we have altered the design to the point where we are now releasing a new
 version: `sv 1.0`

 ## The Story Thus Far

-With `sv`, we wanted a library that could parse a CSV file and build a data structure which preserved all syntactic information about the input document.
+With `sv`, QFPL wanted a library that could parse a CSV file and build a data structure which preserved all syntactic information about the input document.
 This allowed users to manipulate the document using lenses and output a new file that was minimally different from the input.
 With this, a user could